Aliases for SCN1A Gene

 - Sodium Channel Protein Brain I Subunit Alpha 4

 Previous HGNC Symbols for SCN1A Gene

 Voltage-dependent sodium channels are heteromeric complexes that regulate sodium exchange between intracellular and extracellular spaces and are essential for the generation and propagation of action potentials in muscle cells and neurons.
 Each sodium channel is composed of a large pore-forming, glycosylated alpha subunit and two smaller beta subunits.
 This gene encodes a sodium channel alpha subunit, which has four homologous domains, each of which contains six transmembrane regions.
 Allelic variants of this gene are associated with generalized epilepsy with febrile seizures and epileptic encephalopathy.
 Alternative splicing results in multiple transcript variants.
 The RefSeq Project has decided to create four representative RefSeq records.
 Three of the transcript variants are supported by experimental evidence and the fourth contains alternate 5' untranslated exons, the exact combination of which have not been experimentally confirmed for the full-length transcript. [provided by RefSeq, Oct 2015]

 GeneCards Summary for SCN1A Gene

 SCN1A (Sodium Voltage-Gated Channel Alpha Subunit 1) is a Protein Coding gene.
-Diseases associated with SCN1A include Dravet Syndrome and Epilepsy, Generalized, With Febrile Seizures Plus, Type 2.
-Among its related pathways are G-Beta Gamma Signaling and Cardiac conduction.
-GO annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
+Diseases associated with SCN1A include Epileptic Encephalopathy, Early Infantile, 6 and Migraine, Familial Hemiplegic, 3.
+Among its related pathways are Cardiac conduction and L1CAM interactions.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
 An important paralog of this gene is SCN2A.